Perceptual error optimization for Monte Carlo rendering: Discussion

-It is not surprising that optimization for one smoothing kernel (\eg ours $\Kernel$) does not always yield good results with other kernels.
-Additionally, denoisers are commonly designed and/or trained to operate on images with mutually uncorrelated pixel estimates; and our optimization intentionally introduces inter-pixel correlation.
-This presents interesting opportunities for future investigation: The error optimization could be adapted to the specific smoothing kernels employed by a given denoiser.
-And vice versa, denoisers could be adapted to digest correlated, high-frequency error distributions.
-As a simpler alternative, image features could be enhanced before or after the optimization to mitigate the risk of them being eliminated by denoising.
-A more immediate treatment would be to balance the optimization more towards the input estimate via \cref{eq:energy-bias}.
+Our firm belief is that denoising could consistently benefit from error optimization, though that would require better coordination between the two.
+One avenue for future work would be to tailor the optimization to the kernels employed by a target denoiser.
+Conversely, denoising could be adapted to ingest correlated pixel estimates with high-frequency error distribution; this would enable the use of less aggressive smoothing kernels (see \cref{fig:blue-noise-steady-state}) and facilitate feature preservation.
+As a more immediate treatment, image features could be enhanced before or after our optimization to mitigate the risk of them being eliminated by denoising.